Vishnu844/roxiler-systems/README.md

-# MERN Stack Web Application Documentation
+# MERN Stack Coding Challenge

 ## Overview

-This documentation provides an overview of a web application built using the MERN stack (MongoDB, Express, React, Node.js).
+This documentation provides an overview of a Product Transactions web application built using the MERN stack (MongoDB, Express, React, Node.js).
 The application fetches product transaction data from the backend and renders a table, statistics section, and bar chart on the frontend.

 ## Table of Contents